 Since the drivers are required to carry more than minimum coverage, lawyers are finding it easier to get clients paid.
 So although more people are getting hurt as passengers, there is money to pay them.

 In any event, shareholders ousted the CEO of Uber, Travis Kalachnik, after a string of failures.
-The ride-sharing company’s reputation, already weak, plummeted in the last several months.
-Between rapes, assaults, legal issues, and crashes, it stands on the brink of collapse.
+The ridesharing company’s reputation, already weak, plummeted in the last several months.
+It stands on the brink of collapse between rapes, assaults, legal issues, and crashes.
 There were several other shakeups.
 Will this one solve the many problems Uber faces?

 Business Insider reported on the possible successors.
-Regardless of who the company chooses, there’s still a huge underlying issue.
-Business Insider also reported that the actions face the death of a potential IPO.
+Regardless of who the company chooses, there’s still a substantial underlying issue.
+Business Insider also said that the actions face the death of a potential IPO.

 QZ reports that the company may poach a top Alphabet official.
 That may be, but it is likely too little too late.
 Also, consider the last time Uber did that and its results.

 Why Does Rape and Sexism Suits Dog Uber?